EchoSkorJjj/HealthCareApp/README.md

     - Also provides counter for user to keep track of exercise currently being done
     - Ensures users are doing the exercise correctly

-4. **Feature 4**
+4. **Exercise Tutorials**
-    - Description of feature 4
-    - Description of feature 4
-    - Description of feature 4
+    - Provides users with a list of exercises to choose from
+    - Each exercise has a video tutorial to show users how to do the exercise

 ## API Documentation
 #### For viewing the API documentation, run the application and visit the following URL: